Osprey Flapjack Review

 Not only does it come with an amply padded laptop sleeve, but there are also secondary pockets for a tablet, a separate document sleeve, and room for just about anything else you'd like to carry with you.
 There is even room in the main compartment for a jacket, change of clothes and your climbing gear, just in case you want to drop by the gym after you've wrapped up your day at the office.
 If you tend to do a lot of traveling, whether it be to the office or on a trip, this is an excellent choice to protect your technology and will also keep you comfortable and well-organized while doing so.

-Osprey has a well thought out design to keep the weight of the pack down and also ensure that your laptop is adequately protected.
+Osprey has a carefully considered design to keep the weight of the pack down and also ensure that your laptop is adequately protected.
 When your computing device is snugged away in the main pouch that can fit up to a 15" laptop, the big foam piece extends further than the pouch.
-This is a feature that many of the bags encompass, but this design was one of our favorites.
+This feature is present in many of the bags, but this design was one of our favorites.
 This section of foam has to fold before a laptop touches the ground.
 If you set the bag down forcefully, or drop it for some reason, this design prevents your laptop from hitting the ground.
-This is an excellent feature of this pack considering it is not a free-standing bag and needs to be leaned against something to stand up.
+That said, the design could be made a little better by offering protection along the top of the laptop.
+This foam arrangement is an excellent feature of this pack, considering it is not a free-standing bag and needs to lean against something to stand up.

-This is a comfortable bag plain and simple, ranking first in our testing for comfort.
+This bag is comfortable, plain and simple, ranking highly in our tests for comfort.

-As noted in the chart above, this pack received a 9 out of 10, with our Best Buy Winner The North Face Borealis coming in closely behind with a final score of 7 out of 10.
+This pack is super comfortable.
 It has a firm but well-padded backplate that fits well against a person's back; it also has nicely padded shoulder straps that are also a slim ergonomic design like that of most of Osprey's packs.
 Most importantly, the shoulder straps are explicitly designed not to bite into the neck, and this couldn't be truer; it was exceptionally comfortable while sitting on a bike.
-Its sternum and waist strap add stability when riding a bike or with heavy cargo.
+Its sternum and waist straps add stability when riding a bike or with heavy cargo.
+Our testers find it is comfortable in all its habitats, loaded up, loaded down, or somewhere in between.
 The Flapjack will not only keep your laptop safe and secure, but it is also a very comfortable pack to wear while doing so.

-While the Flapjack is technically the smallest bag that we reviewed, we ranked it pretty high for storage.
-It has so many great organizational features that not only help you stay organized but held everything we need for after work as well.
-This included a change of clothes, climbing shoes, and of course, a climbing harness and chalk bag (for the always much need gym sesh after a long day in the office).
-All of the packs we tested had no problem holding all of our extra gear, but the Flapjack made a better impression.
+While the Flapjack is a smaller bag by volume (21L), it ranks pretty high for storage.
+It has so many great organizational features that not only help you stay organized but hold everything you need for after work as well, including a change of clothes, groceries, your laptop an more!
+Most of the packs we tested had no problem holding all of our extra gear, but the Flapjack made a better impression.

-We loved the central compartment's expandability, as well as the unique zippered padded tablet sleeve and the document pouch between the two padded sleeves.
+We love the central compartment's expandability, as well as the unique zippered padded tablet sleeve and the document pouch between the two padded sleeves.
 The smaller outer zippered compartment has tons of little pockets for holding all of your small knick-knacks, as well as smaller office electronics and supplies.
 The key clip is also a plus for those individuals who tend to lose their keys often; it also made a significant ID holder if you are a working individual who needs such a thing.
 We were surprised at how many of the packs did not have such a small luxury.
-We awarded the Flapjack full marks on storage giving it a 10 out of 10 because it offered enough space for everything we need before or after work and also kept us very well organized in the process.
+We awarded the Flapjack high marks in storage because it offers lots of space while keeping everything organized.

 Ease of Use